rm-hull/k8055/README.md

 ![k8055gui screenshot](https://raw.github.com/rm-hull/k8055/master/gui/k8055gui.png)

+If you experience an error message when trying to run the k8055gui: **error while loading shared libraries ..... cannot open shared object file: No such file or directory.** then try:

+    $ sudo ldconfig -v

+to force a rescan of the shared libraries (as reported in issue #1) and retry starting the gui again.

 udev Rules
 ----------
 If you do not want to (or cannot) run the command line or gui with sudo permissions, then